 However, it’s worth considering here how much riding you’re likely to do.
 If you’re only planning to ride one week each winter then you can buy a beginner setup and be happy with that setup for several years.

 If you’re planning to ride every weekend throughout the winter you will quickly “outgrow” a beginner setup.
 In this case you will be better off getting a setup that is slightly more advanced.
 It will be a little tougher to learn on initially, but you will benefit more as you progress to intermediate level.

 The flex of your binding should mirror up to the flex of your snowboard and your boot.
 It’s counter productive to buy a really stiff binding if you have soft flex snowboard and boots.
 Pairing a soft binding with a stiff board won’t get optimal performance out of either.

 Finally be aware of your own physical strength.
-Stiffer flexes with be physically more demanding, so if you’re only a slight build you may want to choose a flex 1 or 2 points lower on the scale despite your riding style.
+Stiffer flexes will be physically more demanding, so if you’re only a slight build you may want to choose a flex 1 or 2 points lower on the scale, despite your riding style.